 , which originally given as a nickname.
 The surname was borne by George Fox (1624-1691), the founder of the Quakers.

 Freya f Norse Mythology, English (Modern), German

 From Old Norse Freyja

-meaning "lady".
-This was the name of the goddess of love, beauty, war and death in Norse mythology.
-She claimed half of the heroes who were slain in battle and brought them to her realm of Fólkvangr.
+.
+This is the name of a goddess associated with love, beauty, war and death in Norse mythology.
+She claims half of the heroes who are slain in battle and brings them to her realm of Fólkvangr.
 Along with her brother Freyr

 and father Njord

 , she is one of the Vanir (as opposed to the Æsir).
 Some scholars connect her with the goddess Frigg

 Means "birth, origin"